Company Page

 Confidence Level: Medium

-Confidence reflects the depth and consistency of public documentation available over time.
-It does not indicate performance quality or moral standing.
+Confidence reflects the breadth and consistency of public documentation across time.
+It does not indicate “performance quality,” moral standing, or correctness of any single claim.

-A score in this range indicates:
+A score in this range commonly corresponds to:

-• Mixed evidence of structural remediation
+• Mixed evidence of durable, organization-wide remediation

 What This Score Represents